Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

 \subsection{Summary}

-OSS policies have been widely adopted globally focusing on research, development, and procurement~\citep{lostri2023gov}.
-These policies vary in formality and scope, ranging from parliamentary bills to informal support expressions~\citep{blind2021impact, thevenet2024progress}.
-Countries like Venezuela have mandated OSS adoption~\citep{maldonado2010process}, while others, such as France, have successfully integrated OSS into procurement processes (Nagle, 2023).
-Motivations for these policies include economic benefits like cost savings~\citep{deller2008open, cassell2008governments} and market growth~\citep{blind2021impact, nagle2023government}, political goals such as autonomy and transparency~\citep{deller2008open, lostri2023gov}, and technical advantages like interoperability and flexibility~\citep{thevenet2024progress, bouras2014policy}.
+OSS policies have been widely adopted globally, focusing on research, development, and procurement~\cite{lostri2023gov}.
+These policies vary in formality and scope, ranging from parliamentary bills to informal expressions of support~\cite {blind2021impact, thevenet2024progress}.
+Countries like Venezuela have mandated OSS adoption~\cite{maldonado2010process}, while others, such as France, have successfully integrated OSS into procurement processes (Nagle, 2023).
+Motivations for these policies include economic benefits like cost savings~\cite{deller2008open, cassell2008governments} and market growth~\cite{blind2021impact, nagle2023government}, political goals such as autonomy and transparency~\cite{deller2008open, lostri2023gov}, and technical advantages like interoperability and flexibility~\cite{thevenet2024progress, bouras2014policy}.

-Challenges in OSS adoption include cultural resistance~\citep{persson2024soft}, leadership support~\citep{van2015adopting}, competence gaps~\citep{cassell2008governments}, and ensuring sustainable maintenance~\citep{deller2008open}.
-Strategies to overcome these challenges include establishing Open Source Program Offices (OSPOs)~\citep{linaaker2024public} and collaborative stewardship models like Denmark's OS2~\citep{frey2023we}, which aim to enhance internal expertise, foster collaboration, and ensure professional support for OSS projects.
+Challenges in OSS adoption include cultural resistance~\cite{persson2024soft}, leadership support~\cite{van2015adopting}, competence gaps~\cite{cassell2008governments}, and ensuring sustainable maintenance~\cite{deller2008open}.
+Strategies to overcome these challenges include establishing Open Source Program Offices (OSPOs)~\cite{linaaker2024public} and collaborative stewardship models like Denmark's OS2~\cite{frey2023we}, which aim to enhance internal expertise, foster collaboration, and ensure professional support for OSS projects.

-Despite the wide availability of reported practice, there is limited systematic overview of policy design and support initiatives.
-Availability of OSS enablement indicators in established digital government indexes providing guidance and benchmarking is also limited to non-existent.
-These are the gaps we aim to address through present study.
+Despite the widespread reporting of practice, there is a limited systematic overview of policy design and support initiatives.
+The availability of OSS enablement indicators in established digital government indexes that provide guidance and benchmarking is also limited to non-existent.
+These are the gaps we aim to address through the present study.